 Can these crêpes be made gluten-free?

 Yes absolutely.
-Substitute the flour 1 for 1 your favourite gluten-free flour.
+Substitute the flour 1 for 1 with your favourite gluten-free flour.
 The taste will be identical to that of classic french crêpes.

 Crêpes may sound fancy but follow along so that I can show you just how simple they are to make at home.
 They may require only six simple ingredients, but it's how you combine them and cook them that impacts the texture.